djangodeployment/django-deployment-book/10-recovery2.rst

 If you aren't running a Unix-like system locally, something else you can do is use another Debian/Ubuntu server that you have on the network and does have the disk space.
 You can also temporarily create one at Digital Ocean just for the job.
-After running the above command to copy the backup to it, you can then copy it to your local machine and external disk.
+After running the above command to create the backup and store it in the temporary server, you can then copy it to your local machine and external disk.

 You may have noticed we did not backup the databases.
 I assume that your normal backup script does this every day, and it stores the saved